ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Setting the new user's username](images/g020/debian_vm_install_os_installer_creating_admin_user_setting_username.webp "Setting the new user's username")

-    By default, the installer will take the first word you set in the full name and use it (in lowercase) as username.
+    By default, the installer will take the first word you set as the user's full name and use it (in lowercase) as username.
 In this guide, this user will be called `mgrsys`, following the same criteria used for creating the alternative manager user for the Proxmox VE host.

 17. On this step you input the password for this new administrative user.
-Again, since this VM is going to be just a template, don't put a complex password here:
+Again, since this VM is going to be just a template, do not enter a complex password here:

     ![Setting password for new user](images/g020/debian_vm_install_os_installer_creating_admin_user_setting_password.webp "Setting password for new user")